-Avid Media Management
+Avid Media Management - NEW DATE APR 22ND

 Venue: Screen Academy Scotland, 2a Merchiston Ave, Edinburgh, EH10 4NU